 9. Point/ Tip

-The following sewing machines are very durable and powerful enough to do the regular tasks.
-All of these come with high quality needles and the manufacturer enclosed a proper instruction on how to use them.
+The following sewing machines are very durable and powerful enough to do regular tasks.
+All of these come with high-quality needles and the manufacturer enclosed proper instructions on how to use them.

 Types of Needles for A Sewing Machine